PrenticeMHS/SubModule-MHS-Oct-Demo/README.md

     - look at and talk about the journaling tables.
 3. **POPULATE THE STORES PAGE**
     -	Give and add following script: SeedStores.sql
+    -	Place the script into the “Seeding” File under the “scripts” file
     -	Update File using naming scheme YYYYMMDDHHMM[FileName].
     -	[INSERT DATE HERE]SeedStores.sql